cleesmith/Transcriber/README.md

 ---

 # Or transcribe a video in multiple steps:
-> coz it's the journey, not the destination
+> coz it's the journey, not the destination; right?

 ## 1. Since insanely-fast-whisper only does audio; copy link to a youtube video into:
 ```